 Intellectual Property has territorial rights.
-This means that your intellectual property, be it certain inventions which have been granted patents, registered designs, trademarks and copyrights, may all have protection in the respective countries that they were given such registration in.
-However, worldwide protection under the PCT system for patents or the Madrid or Haugue system for trademarks and designs much be applied for, in respect to Intellectual Property that is going to form a part of the business undertaken by the said LLC to avoid Intellectual Property claim complications.
+This means that your intellectual property, be it certain inventions that have been granted patents, registered designs, trademarks, and copyrights, may all have protection in the respective countries that they were given such registration in.
+However, worldwide protection under the PCT system for patents or the Madrid or Hague system for trademarks and designs much be applied for, with respect to Intellectual Property that is going to form a part of the business undertaken by the said LLC to avoid Intellectual Property claim complications.

-There are a few additional complications that might come up in case of setting up of a company in the USA.
+There are a few additional complications that might come up in the case of setting up a company in the USA.
 Two main things that need to be kept in mind are-

 Specific US regulations-

 Whenever a company is formed in the U.S., a legal entity is created.
 This means that a few US regulations that would not apply otherwise will come into play since there is a US legal person involved.

 - The Foreign Corrupt Practices Act – It prohibits U.S. persons from bribing foreign officials, political parties, and party officials to obtain or retain business, including bribes paid through intermediaries.

 - Export Laws– The export laws of the US are extremely complex and especially strict when it comes to trade with countries such as Cuba, North Korea, and Iran.
 A company incorporated in the US will have to follow all these norms.

 There is a major difference between the taxation on income for LLCs and the taxation on income for corporations.
 While corporations are taxed as separate taxpayers, LLCs pass through their tax attributes to their equity holders (known as members).
 These members then pay their tax separately.

 Foreign ownership of a company formed in the United States is generally allowed with little to no restrictions.
 A foreign citizen has to follow the same procedure as that of a US resident to form a company in the United States.
 A US citizenship or green card is not essential.